-Tip 1: Set cabinets on a platform
+Tip 1: Set built-in cabinets on a platform

-Most lower cabinets include a base or toe-kick that raises them off the floor.
-But Ken doesn't build them that way.
+Most lower built-in cabinets include a base or toe-kick that raises them off the floor.
+But Ken doesn’t build them that way.
 Instead, he builds a plywood platform that acts as the base for an entire row of cabinets.
 The platform can be under- sized to allow for a toe space or full size for a more traditional look (as shown here).

 This approach has a couple of major advantages.
-First, cabinet construction is simpler.
+First, built-in cabinet construction is simpler.
 The cabinets are just boxes; no extended sides to form a base, no toe-kick cutouts.
 Second, installation is faster.
 Leveling one platform is a lot easier than positioning each cabinet individually.
 Ken sets the box 1/4 in. from walls to allow for wavy or out-of-plumb walls.

 Tip 2: Quick, classic side panels

 Easy, attractive cover-up

 An add-on panel covers the cabinet box with minimal hassle.